Quasiclassical solutions for static quantum black holes: Canonical effective theories

 \subsection{Effective constraints}

-Relativistic systems are subject to constraints instead of Hamiltonian evolution with respect to an absolute time.
+Relativistic systems are subject to constraints, instead of Hamiltonian evolution with respect to an absolute time.
 The formalism of effective and quasiclassical methods therefore has to be generalized to constrained systems, as done in \cite{EffCons,EffConsRel,EffConsQBR}.
 The main observation is that the presence of new quantum degrees of freedom, such as $\Delta(q^2)$, implies additional constraints compared with the classical theory.

-An effective constraint
+An effective constraint,

-for a constraint operator $\hat{C}$ is defined just like an effective Hamiltonian.
+for a constraint operator $\hat{C}$, is defined just like an effective Hamiltonian.
 An effective constraint is a function on the phase space of basic expectation values and moments, which can be computed by Taylor expansion as in (\ref{Heffgen}).
 The Hamilton's equations generated by $C_{\rm eff}$ correspond to gauge transformations rather than strict evolution.
-According to Dirac's quantization produre for constrained systems, effective constraints must vanish on physical solutions, $C_{\rm eff}=0$, because the constraint operator $\hat{C}$ annihilates any admissible state it acts on.
-(As a general phase-space function, $C_{\rm eff}$ is obtained for states in the so-called kinematical Hilbert space of states not necessarily annihilated by $\hat{C}$, while solving the equation $C_{\rm eff}$ implicitly restricts solutions to the physical Hilbert space of states annihilated by $\hat{C}$.)
+According to Dirac's quantization procedure for constrained systems, effective constraints must vanish on physical solutions, $C_{\rm eff}=0$.
+This is because the constraint operator $\hat{C}$ annihilates any admissible state upon which it acts.
+(As a general phase-space function, $C_{\rm eff}$ is obtained for states in the so-called kinematical Hilbert space of states not necessarily annihilated by $\hat{C}$.
+In addition, solving the equation $C_{\rm eff}$ implicitly restricts solutions to the physical Hilbert space of states annihilated by $\hat{C}$.)